Top 10 Baseball Cards

 What are the highest prices baseball cards have sold at?

-The most expensive purchase of a baseball card as of today occurred in 2016 when a T206 Honus Wagner sold for $3.12 million.
-Just under that massive price tag was the sale of a 1952 Topps Mickey Mantle that sold for $2.88 million in 2018.
-In the same year, a 1951 Bowman Mickey Mantle sold for $750,000.
+The most expensive purchase of a baseball card as of today occurred in August of 2022 when a 1952 Topps Mickey Mantle card sold for a whopping $12.6 million.
+The second-highest record is held by a 1909-11 T206 Honus Wagner card, which was also sold in August of 2022 for $7.25 million.
+Other notable multimillion-dollar sales of rare baseball cards have included a 1952 Topps Mickey Mantle sold for $2.88 million in 2018, and a 1951 Bowman Mickey Mantle, which sold for $750,000 in the same year.
 These cards were all in great condition relative to other versions of the same card.

 How do baseball cards hold their value?